 Our email newsletter shares the latest on parks.

 In his book, “Shocking the Conscience: A Reporter’s Account of the Civil Rights Movement,” Booker notes that Tallahatchie County Sheriff Clarence Strider tried to bar all Black reporters from the courtroom.
 Failing that, he greeted the Black press every morning of the trial with a racial epithet.

 Like Moses Newson, Booker also covered the Freedom Riders and sometimes disguised himself while reporting in dangerous conditions.
 According to his obituary in The Washington Post: “For his safety, he sometimes posed as a minister, carrying a Bible under his arm.
 Other times, he discarded his usual suit and bow tie for overalls to look the part of a sharecropper.

 “Once, in an incident retold when Mr. Booker was inducted into the National Association of Black Journalists’ Hall of Fame in 2013, he escaped a mob by riding in the back of a hearse.”

 Booker would go on to establish the Washington bureau for Jet and Ebony magazines, writing a weekly column for Jet called Ticker Tape U.S.A. and covering 10 presidents.
 He retired at age 90 and passed away at 99 in Solomons, Maryland.

 About the author

-Kyle Groetzinger joined NPCA in June 2019 and serves as Senior Communications Manager.
+Kyle Groetzinger joined NPCA in June 2019 and serves as Associate Director of Communications.
 He leads communications strategy and media outreach efforts for the Mid-Atlantic, Southeast, Sun Coast, and Texas regions, along with the organization’s cultural resources and future parks teams.